How to Get Copywriting Clients: Tips for New Copywriters

 Other networking groups:

 • Chambers of Commerce – These often have after-hours meetups and breakfast meetups.
-The key with joining the Chamber is making sure you push yourself to take part in these events.
+The key to maximizing your Chamber membership is making sure you push yourself to take part in these events.

 • Women’s organizations, like Polka Dot Powerhouse